 To tell the truth, I’m not the biggest fan of the circular future log.
-It takes time to set it up, requires an additional tool like this one.
-But, I have to admit it – planning wheel looks cool.
+Not only it takes time to set it up but it requires an additional tool like this (affiliate link) one.
+But, I have to admit it – the planning wheel looks cool.
 More information you can find here.

 How Many Months Should I Include in a Bullet Journal Yearly Spread?

-Again, it depends on your lifestyle, planning habits, how long does the notebook last, etc.
+Again, it depends on your lifestyle, planning habits, how long does the notebook lasts, etc.